inno-devops-labs/S25-core-course-labs/monitoring/LOGGING.md

 ## Promtail Configuration

-This Promtail configuration file specifies how Promtail collects logs from Docker containers and forwards them to Loki.
-It sets up the server parameters and positions file, and defines the client endpoint for pushing logs to Loki.
-The scrape_configs section targets log files within Docker containers and includes pipeline stages to parse JSON log entries, extract relevant labels (such as image_name and container_name), and adjust timestamps.
+I developed this Promtail configuration file to specify how Promtail collects logs from Docker containers and forwards them to Loki.
+I set up the server parameters and positions file, and defined the client endpoint for pushing logs to Loki.
+In the scrape_configs section, I target the log files in Docker containers and include pipeline stages to parse JSON log entries, extract relevant labels such as image_name and container_name, and adjust timestamps.
+This configuration is designed to process only new log entries, thereby avoiding the ingestion of outdated logs.

 ```yaml